 Blade speed will affect the performance of the bandsaw blade if it is not properly coordinated with feed speed and tooth space.
 Nothing is gained by running the feed speed faster than the machine operators can handle.
 The results will be reduced blade life and inefficient labor.
-Generally, blade speeds between 4,500 - 7,500 surface feet per minute (sfpm) works well with most standard band-saw blade tooth spacing.
+Generally, blade speeds between 4,500 to 7,500 surface feet per minute (sfpm) works well with most standard bandsaw blade tooth spacing.
 Adjustments to improve efficiency are usually accomplished with the machines variable feed speed.
-You must know where your machine "is" before you can make informed decisions about where to go with it - faster or slower.
+You must know where your machine "is" before you can make informed decisions about where to go with it; faster or slower.

 To check the saw blade surface speed per minute, multiply the wheel RPM times the diameter of the wheel in feet, times 3.14.
 Following are some examples and tables related to tooth bite and feed speeds.

-Bite per tooth equals teeth per minute entering the cut divided by feed in inches per minute.
+Bite per Tooth equals inches per minute entering the cut divided by teeth per minute.

-Teeth per minute equals teeth per foot times blade surface speed in feet.
+Teeth per Minute equals teeth per foot times blade surface speed in feet.